-All Year 12 students, are asked to give permission for the following:
+All Year 12 students are asked to give permission for the following:

 - (a) release of your names should you win an award the Authority award winners are published in the media and on the Authority's website, if permission has been given by the student.
-Note: if you do not give permission for your name to be published, and you win an award, your name will not appear in the media. - (b) use of school work for creating support materials the Authority is seeking permission for the use of school work produced during 2022, e.g. assignments, projects, portfolios, tests, school-based examination responses. - (c) use of examination responses (written and practical) the Authority is seeking permission for the use of: - ATAR course written and practical examination responses (copyright owned by the student) - images and sound recordings of you in photographs, audio recordings and audio visual recordings that are made during the ATAR course practical examinations (copyright owned by the State of Western Australia).
+Note: if you do not give permission for your name to be published, and you win an award like the Beazley Medal or a subject exhibition, your name will not appear in the list of award winners on our website. - (b) use of school work for creating support materials the Authority is seeking permission for the use of school work produced during 2024, e.g. assignments, projects, portfolios, tests, school-based examination responses. - (c) use of examination responses (written and practical) the Authority is seeking permission for the use of: - ATAR course written and practical examination responses (copyright owned by the student) - images and sound recordings of you in photographs, audio recordings and audiovisual recordings that are made during the ATAR course practical examinations (copyright owned by the State of Western Australia).